-If you would like more information, or have a concern of a child protection nature, please contact the Head Teacher.
+If you would like more information, or have a concern of a child protection nature, please contact the head of the educational establishment which your child attends.

-The Child Protection Committee's website has a range of useful information for parents/carers to help them keep their children safe. www.childprotectionsouthlanarkshire.org.uk
+The Child Protection Committee's website has a range of useful information for parents/carers to help them keep their children safe. www.childprotectionsouthlanarkshire.org.uk and having fun with our friends.